Association of Chartered Certified Accountants: India

+UK professional accountancy qualifications such as ACCA are eligible for certain exemptions under the CMA (India) Syllabus 2012, as published by the Institute of Cost Accountants of India.
+ACCA-qualified students may receive full exemption at the Foundation level and exemptions in selected papers of the Intermediate and Final levels.
+The Institute periodically updates the exemption list and students are advised to refer to the official circular for the current exemptions.

+ACCA India has also conducted outreach programmes in the country, including a nationwide Financial Literacy Drive for school children in 2021.

 Macau

 ACCA currently is legally recognised with the joint scheme relationships by Macau Society of Certified Practising Accountants (local statutory accountancy body) in Macau.

 Malaysia

 On 13 August 2007, ACCA and the Malaysian Institute of Certified Public Accountants (MICPA) signed an MRA that provided a route for members to join the other body.
 The ACCA or Chartered Certified Accountant qualification, along with 10 other professional accounting qualifications, is recognised by the Malaysian Institute of Accountants (MIA).
 MIA also recognises 21 Malaysian university qualifications as a prerequisite for registration as a chartered accountant in Malaysia.
 Only MIA members qualify as accountants in Malaysia under the Accountants Act, 1967.

 ACCA is statutorily recognised in Part II of the First Schedule of the Accountants Act, 1967.

+Therefore, ACCA qualification is eligible to be admitted as MIA member, which then opens the opportunity to practice as a public accountant (audit firm).
+One has to attend MIA public practice programme and then apply for audit approval and passed the audit approval interview.

 At the end of 2016 there were 12,521 members and 42,000 students in Malaysia.

+As of early 2024, there were 19,576 members and over 42,000 students in Malaysia.

 Nepal

 From 2014, Tribhuwan University has recognized ACCA (after full membership) as equivalent to bachelor's degree if pursued after intermediate level.